readium/annotations/README.md

 A ProgressionSelector contains a decimal value representing the annotation's position as a percentage of the total size of the resource.

-While such positioning is imprecise and does not propertly identifies a fragment, it is useful as a way to order annotations in a list, and help positioning the annotation near the corresponding fragment if other selectors fail.
+While such positioning is imprecise and does not correctly identify a fragment, it is helpful to order annotations in a list and help position the annotation near the corresponding fragment if other selectors fail.

 Sample: This ProgressionSelector indicates that the annotation is positioned just after the middle of the resource: